AriFordsham/GHCWiki/type-level-reasoning.md

 I'm not sure of the advantages/disadvantages of the choice of representation here.
 My guess is that Edward did this so his absurd function could spin infinitely.
 With empty case, we don't need that.

 - I'm not at all happy with the name `PropNot`, but I wanted to reserve `Not` for Boolean equality, as a parallel to `not`.
 Please suggest something better.
-Gabor suggests `Falsified`.
+Gabor suggests `Falsified`, or even better `Refuted`.

 ## Other thoughts (Richard)